nicsnet/battery-measurements-api/README.md

 # battery-measurements-api

-The battery measurements api is a service extracted out of the Core api.
-It is written in Clojure using the [Luminus web framework](http://luminusweb.net/)
+Microservice written in Clojure using the [Luminus web framework](http://luminusweb.net/)

 ## Prerequisites